 1. Misclassify employees as salaried to avoid travel pay

 Just because your employer pays you on a salaried basis does not mean you are properly classified as exempt.
 You are not properly classified as an exempt employee merely because you travel or generally work independently.
+Although many traveling employees are commission or exempt under the FLSA that does not mean all employees fall into either classification.

 2. Leave out time in the “all in a day’s work” rule